Galatasaray S.K. (wheelchair basketball)

 Galatasaray Wheelchair Basketball Team is the wheelchair basketball section of Galatasaray SK, a major sports club in Istanbul, Turkey.
-Galatasaray play matches in 2.200-seat arena, called the Ahmet Cömert Sport Hall.
+Galatasaray play matches in 450-seat arena, called the Bahçelievler Engelliler Spor Salonu.

 History

 Galatasaray Wheelchair Basketball Team hold the Turkish title and currently play in European Champions Cup organised by IWBF Europe.
 Having only been founded in 2005, the basketball team has already won the IWBF Champions League twice in a row, in years 2007-08 and 2008–09, making them one of the finest wheelchair teams in Europe.
 Galatasaray Wheelchair Basketball Team also won the Kitakyushu Champions Cup and became world champions in 2008, 2009, 2011 and 2013.

-Sponsorship naming

-Due to sponsorship deals, Galatasaray have been also known as: